 Ferrovial is also participating in several programs sponsored by the European Commission, like the projects: "Transforming Transport" focused on Big Data applied to the transport sector, "Impact Growth" where investors and corporates join an acceleration program to select and crowdfund start-ups and "Volatile" to develop a volatile fatty acid platform for biopolymers, all funded by Horizon 2020, a European Commission programme.
-Ferrovial also develops several innovation projects supported by the Spanish government, such as MIRE3D-Modeling of energy urban information, funded by the Interconecta 2015 program, where Ferrovial leads a consortium to develop a management system that not only provides 3D visualisation of the energy performance of the key elements for improving urban energy efficiency, but also assesses its evolution over time (4D) and tracks the return on investment.
+Ferrovial also develops several innovation projects supported by the Spanish government, such as MIRE3D-Modeling of energy urban information, funded by the Interconecta program, where Ferrovial leads a consortium to develop a management system that not only provides 3D visualisation of the energy performance of the key elements for improving urban energy efficiency, but also assesses its evolution over time (4D) and tracks the return on investment.

 The Group collaborates with some of the most reputed research centres in the world.
 It also has stable agreements with 21 universities and research centres.
-For example, at the end of 2015, Ferrovial renewed for five more years the agreement with the Massachusetts Institute of Technology (MIT), for collaboration on research projects geared toward transforming cities and developing the infrastructures of the future, expanding their collaboration for more than a decade.

-In addition, Ferrovial has recently signed a collaboration agreement with the Galician Automobile Technology Centre (CTAG) to develop projects in connection with the use of autonomous vehicles in inter-city settings.
-Testing will take place in Portugal, on the Norte Litoral highway (managed by Cintra).
+In 2016, Ferrovial started four new projects under the agreement with the Massachusetts Institute of Technology (MIT).
+In addition, Ferrovial signed in 2016 a collaboration agreement with the Galician Automobile Technology Centre (CTAG) to develop projects in connection with the use of autonomous vehicles in inter-city settings.
+Testing is taking place in Portugal, on the Norte Litoral highway (managed by Cintra).